-The PSHE Coordinator is Liz Crow.
-Their role includes: planning the drug education curriculum via a scheme of work for PSHE, monitor its delivery, coordination of assessment and reporting to parents.
-In our school we deliver PSHE and citizenship following the Essex Healthy Schools SOW, both through discrete, planned lessons, as well as through coordinated cross-curricular teaching.
+The PSHCE Leader is Liz Crow.
+Their role includes: planning the drug education curriculum via a scheme of work for PSHCE, monitoring its delivery, coordination of assessment and reporting to parents.
+In our school we deliver PSHCE through discrete, planned lessons, as well as through coordinated cross-curricular teaching.

-A variety of teaching and learning approaches are used in PSHE and citizenship together with carefully selected teaching materials.
+A variety of teaching and learning approaches are used in PSHCE together with carefully selected teaching materials.
 There is a place for didactic teaching, together with active learning approaches, such as role-play, small group work and problem solving, which more effectively engage pupils in the learning process.

-Ground rules are used in PSHE and citizenship to establish a safe, secure and supportive learning environment, which emphasises the promotion of relevant personal skills.
+Ground rules are used in PSHCE to establish a safe, secure and supportive learning environment, which emphasises the promotion of relevant personal skills.
 Pupils are shown respect for personal privacy and time is taken to explain the implications of personal disclosures.
-The teaching and learning approaches also include a variety of methods and strategies that cater for the range of attainment levels of our pupils and their diverse needs (See: Race Equality Policy and Special Needs Policy).
+The teaching and learning approaches also include a variety of methods and strategies that cater for the range of attainment levels of our pupils and their diverse needs

 We welcome the involvement of visitors from external agencies to complement the core delivery by teaching staff.
-All visitors are supported in the classroom by a teacher and are informed about the school's drug education policy and the scheme of work for PSHE and citizenship.
+All visitors are supported in the classroom by a teacher and are informed about the school's drug education policy and the scheme of work for PSHCE.